-Photographic status:

-The following views must be presented:

-Anterior view of both arches with teeth in contact

-Buccal view of the lateral aspects of the arches

-Palatal/lingual view of both arches

-Occlusal views of the upper and lower arch
+- 4. Photographic status.
+The following views must be presented: - Anterior view of both arches with teeth in contact - Buccal view of the lateral aspects of the arches ("bite wings") - Buccal and palatal/lingual view of each sextant in both arches - Occlusal views of the upper and lower arch